tvlabs/edge264/README.md

 The private decoding context is actually hidden at negative offsets from the pointer returned.

 **`int Edge264_reset(Edge264_decoder *s)`**
 For use when seeking, stop all background processing and clear the picture buffer.
 The parameter sets are kept, thus do not need to be sent again if they did not change.
+This function does not block but may fail with **EBUSY** if a frame has not been returned from a previous `Edge264_get_frame`.

 **`void Edge264_free(Edge264_decoder **s)`**
 Deallocate the entire decoding context, and unset the stream pointer.